tracyvierra/vigilant-pancake/Jarvis/README.md

 generate a password		# generates a complex password

+generate a project name		# generates a project name in the form of adj-noun

 flip a coin					# flips a coin and returns heads or tails

 roll dice					# rolls a six sided die